rethinkdb/rethinkdb-rs/api/python/index.md

 table.distinct([index=<indexname>]) &rarr; stream
 {% endapibody %}

-Remove duplicate elements from the sequence.
+Removes duplicate elements from a sequence.

-__Example:__ Which unique villains have been vanquished by marvel heroes?
+__Example:__ Which unique villains have been vanquished by Marvel heroes?

 ```py
 r.table('marvel').concat_map(